 Figure 35-6—Example of multi-link setup(#2899)

-(#1052)In this example, (#2042)the AP MLD has three affiliated APs: AP 1 operates on 2.4 GHz band, AP 2 operates on 5 GHz band, and AP 3 operates on 6 GHz band. (#2899)Non-AP MLD initiates the multi-link setup procedure and non-AP STA 1 affiliated with the non-AP MLD sends an Association Request frame to AP 1 affiliated with the AP MLD, i.e., the TA field of the Association Request frame is set to the MAC address of the non-AP STA 1 and the RA field of the Association Request frame is set to the MAC address of the AP 1.
-The Association Request frame includes complete information of non-AP STA 1, non-AP STA 2, and non-AP STA 3 to request three links to be setup (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3) and (#1053)a Basic variant Multi-Link element that indicates the MLD MAC address of the non-AP MLD. (#2899)AP MLD then responds to the requested multi-link setup, and AP 1 affiliated with the AP MLD sends an Association Response frame to non-AP STA 1 affiliated with the non-AP MLD, i.e., the TA field of the Association Response frame is set to the MAC address of the AP 1 and the RA field of the Association Response frame is set to the MAC address of the non-AP STA 1, to indicate successful multi-link setup.
-The Association Response frame includes complete information of AP 1, AP 2, and (#2043)AP 3 and a (#1785)Basic variant Multi-Link element that indicates the MLD MAC address of the AP MLD.
+(#1052)In this example, (#2042)the AP MLD has three affiliated APs: AP 1 operates in the 2.4 GHz band, AP 2 operates in the 5 GHz band, and AP 3 operates in the(#7366) 6 GHz band. (#2899)Non-AP MLD initiates the multi-link setup procedure and non-AP STA 1 affiliated with the non-AP MLD sends an Association Request frame to AP 1 affiliated with the AP MLD, i.e., the TA field of the Association Request frame is set to the MAC address of the non-AP STA 1 and the RA field of the Association Request frame is set to the MAC address of the AP 1.
+The Association Request frame includes (#6273) (#1053)a Basic variant Multi-Link element that indicates the MLD MAC address of the non-AP MLD and complete information of non-AP STA 1 (in the frame body of the Association Request frame), non-AP STA 2 (in a Per-STA Profile subelement carried in the Basic variant Multi-Link element), and non-AP STA 3 (in a Per-STA Profile subelement carried in the Basic variant Multi-Link element) to request three links to be setup (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3)(#6273). (#2899)AP MLD then responds to the requested multi-link setup, and AP 1 affiliated with the AP MLD sends an Association Response frame to non-AP STA 1 affiliated with the non-AP MLD, i.e., the TA field of the Association Response frame is set to the MAC address of the AP 1 and the RA field of the Association Response frame is set to the MAC address of the non-AP STA 1, to indicate successful multi-link setup.
+The Association Response frame includes (#6273)a (#1785)Basic variant Multi-Link element that indicates the MLD MAC address of the AP MLD and complete information of AP 1 (in the frame body of the Association Response frame), AP 2 (in a Per-STA Profile subelement carried in the Basic variant Multi-Link element), and AP 3 (in a Per-STA Profile subelement carried in the Basic variant Multi-Link element) (#6273).
 After successful multi-link setup between the non-AP MLD and AP MLD, three links are setup (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).

 35.3.5.3 Multi-link tear down procedure

-(#2377)For an MLD to tear down the setup links between the MLD and an associated peer MLD, one of the STAs affiliated with the MLD shall send Disassociation frame to the STA affiliated with the peer MLD on the corresponding link that is enabled(see 35.3.6.1.1 (General)), (#1055)and the MLD and the peer MLD shall follow the MLD disassociation procedure as described in 11.3 (STA authenticationAuthentication and association(#2277)).
+(#2377)For an MLD to tear down the setup links between the MLD and an associated peer MLD, one of the STAs affiliated with the MLD shall send a(#6274) Disassociation frame to the STA affiliated with the peer MLD on the corresponding link subject to additional constraints (see 35.3.6 (Link management)) (#5288),(#1055)and the MLD and the peer MLD shall follow the MLD disassociation procedure as described in 11.3 (STA authenticationAuthentication and association(#2277)).

-After multi-link teardown, all the non-AP STAs affiliated with the non-AP MLD are in the same unassociated state as the non-AP MLD.
+After multi-link teardown, all the non-AP STAs affiliated with the non-AP MLD and the non-AP MLD are in the unassociated state (see 11.3.2 (State variables)).(#6276)

 TGbe editor: Modify the subclause 35.3.5.4 (Usage and Rules of Multi-Link element in the context of multi-link (re)setup) as follows: